kritika5678/Dipole-Antenna/README.md

 # Dipole-Antenna

+A dipole antenna is one of the simplest and most widely used antennas, made of two equal-length conductors, commonly used for RF transmission and reception.

 **PROCEDURE**

 1) In the experiment we drew two cylinders one outer (Cylinder 2) and one inner (Cylinder 1).